What is ADHD?

 Neurological factors

-Studies of brain imaging have uncovered differences in the structure and function of certain regions within people with ADHD, specifically areas regulating impulses, attention span and executive functioning.
+Studies of brain imaging have uncovered differences in the structure and function of certain regions within people with ADHD, specifically areas regulating impulses, attention span, and executive functioning.

 Environmental Factors